 One industry that has welcomed these digital solutions is manufacturing.
-At one point, the industry leaned on digital systems to improve the manufacturing process.
+At one point, the industry has leaned on digital systems that can improve the manufacturing process.
 Those factories that have integrated various technologies are now called intelligent factories, more commonly known as smart factories.

-In this article, we’ll expand on what a smart factory is and what these digital changes mean for the manufacturing industry.
+In this article, we’ll expand on what smart factories are and what these digital changes mean for the manufacturing industry.
 Read more below.

 A smart factory is a highly digitized shop floor that is integrated with different combinations of modern technologies to optimize how a production line works.
 Most people think of it as a concept that describes the application of technology for factories to have self-adapting manufacturing capabilities.
 Smart factories involve production, information, and communication technologies.

-Smart factories connect the physical and digital world to help track the entire production process.
-Each manufacturing component is connected and can continuously share data to centralized dashboards.
-This data can be used to enhance production processes, boost productivity, and reduce waste.
+Smart factories connect the physical and digital worlds to help track the entire production process.
+Each manufacturing component is connected and can continuously share data with centralized dashboards.
+These data can be used to enhance production processes, boost productivity, and reduce waste.
 Additionally, smart factory components can address some of the production issues and give valuable insights into the state of production.

 Smart factories have also upgraded the roles of humans in the production process.
 The use of software has allowed digital technologies to take care of tedious tasks while leaving more complex jobs for humans.
 Communication and monitoring are also far better than how it was before.